diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ## If we changed a file in the dir1 subtree, we could synchronize the change with dir2 by running:
 $ hadoop distcp -update dir1 dir2
 ```
 distcp is implemented as a MapReduce job where the work of copying is done by the maps that run in parallel across the cluster.
-There are no reducers.
-Each file is copied by a single map, and distcp tries to give each map approximately the same amount of data by bucketing files into roughly equal allocations.
+There are no reducers. `Each file is copied by a single map`, and distcp tries to give each map approximately the same amount of data by bucketing files into roughly equal allocations.
 By default, up to 20 maps are used, but this can be changed by specifying the `-m argument to distcp`

 A very common use case for distcp is for transferring data between two HDFS clusters.
 For example, the following creates a backup of the first cluster’s /foo directory on the second:
 ```shell